Second Strike Drug Cases in California

 Mr. Diamond will not hesitate to take the necessary time to review the facts of your case to look for any evidence, omissions, or errors that could force the prosecution to drop or reduce the charges.
 Helping you avoid a conviction, imprisonment, and other serious legal penalties is Mr. Diamond’s number one priority!

-Contact Los Angeles drug crimes lawyer David D. Diamond today at (213) 250-9100for experienced and dedicated representation you can count on!
+Contact Los Angeles drug crimes lawyer David D. Diamond today at (888) 860-6570 to schedule a free initial case evaluation!